conjurdemos/Accelerator-Ansible/README.md

  - Admin access to a NON-PRODUCTION Cyberark Identity tenant
  - Admin access to a NON-PRODUCTION CyberArk Privilege Cloud tenant
  - Admin access to a NON-PRODUCTION CyberArk Conjur Cloud tenant
- - A Linux or MacOS environment with Docker or Podman installed
+ - A MacOS or Linux VM environment with Docker or Podman installed

 ## Description of Contents
  - README.md - this file.